What Does PS Mean? Main Takeaways:

 - PS is an abbreviation of the Latin term postscriptum, which translates to written after.

-- PS can appear in modern correspondence forms, such as instant messaging, emails, and social media chats.
+- PS still appears in modern correspondence like emails, and online chats.

 - You can express multiple afterthoughts by using PPS, PPPS, and so on.